XRPLF/xrpl-dev-portal/content/reference-data-api.md

 * May contain `E` or `e` to indicate being raised to a power of 10.
 For example, `1.2E5` is equivalent to `120000`.
 * No comma (`,`) characters are used.

-The precision for amounts of **non-XRP currency** in Ripple is as follows:
+The precision for amounts of **non-XRP currency** in the XRP Ledger is as follows:

 * Minimum nonzero absolute value: `1000000000000000e-96`
 * Maximum value: `9999999999999999e80`